-Experiment (5): Enzyme-Linked Immunosorbent Assay (ELISA)
+Experiment (6): Enzyme-Linked Immunosorbent Assay (ELISA)

-⚠ Aim:
+➢ Aim:

-- To understand the principle of different types of ELISA. - To detect the insulin level in Rat plasma sample using Ultra Sensitive Mouse Insulin ELISA Kit
+• To understand the principle of different types of ELISA.

-⚠ Introduction:
+A Introduction:

 Immunoassay is a test that uses the highly specific and selective antigen-antibody reactions forming antibody and antigen complexes [immuno-complexes] as a means of generating measurable results.
 Antigen (Ag) is a substance that when introduced into the body stimulates the production of an antibody.
 Antigens include toxins, bacteria, foreign blood cells, and the cells of transplanted organs.
 Antibodies (Ab) are large Y-shaped glycoproteins.
 They are produced by the immune system in response to foreign objects (antigen) to identify and neutralize them.
-Each antibody recognizes a specific antigen (not normally found in the body).(1,2,3)
+Each antibody recognizes a specific antigen (not normally found in the body).^(1,2,3)